 If tunnel bear gives you headaches while using it, we strongly recommend to change it with a highly reliable VPN tool.
-Get now CyberGhost VPN (currently 50% off on all plans), for enhanced security.
+Get now CyberGhost VPN (77% flash sale), for enhanced security.
 It protects your PC from attacks while browsing, masks your IP address and blocks all unwanted access.

 The standalone server can be authenticated either with a local account on the RAS server, or with an edit to the registry that forces it to authenticate credentials against the domain SAM.
 In both cases, you have to have dial-in permission for the account you supply.

 - Configuring computer accounts